wenyang/azureml-v2-preview/website/docs/userguide/README.md

 **NOTE: To authenticate the git clone, you may need a PAT.
 You can generate one here: https://github.com/settings/tokens (use anything as username, the PAT as your password)**

-Check that a compute cluster exists in your workspace and the name (goazurego) matches the one specified in the https://github.com/Azure/azureml-v2-preview/examples/commandjob.yml file.
+Check that a compute cluster exists in your workspace.
 If you used the ARM template, this will be set up for you.
 Submit your first job using the job create command.
 You should see a new run from the Studio UI (https://ml.azure.com) Home page or Experiments page.

 ```console
 az ml job create --file azureml-v2-preview/examples/train/basic-command-job/pip_freeze_job.yml